-- Care - If you have capital or savings under the income threshold you will be offered a full financial assessment.
-This is to decide the maximum weekly contribution you will be asked to pay towards the cost of your care.
+If you have capital or savings under the income threshold you will be offered a full financial assessment, view information about financial assessments, it decides the maximum weekly contributions you will be asked to pay towards the cost of your care.

 Paying for living in an extra care scheme can be split into two defined areas, housing and care.
 With the second of these areas - care, you may be entitled to financial support from social care.